-This receivable represents the outstanding tax credits, (refer note 6), utilised by the GAT, resulting from the transfer of the Scheme's surplus deductible expenses to the GAT under the Tax Act.
-The Scheme will realise the receivable by investing in unit funds of the GAT, with the remainder being settled by cash (if applicable).
+The 2022 receivable represents the outstanding tax credits, (refer note 6), utilised by the GAT, resulting from the transfer of the Scheme's surplus deductible expenses to the GAT under the Tax Act.
+The Scheme realised this receivable by investing in unit funds of the GAT.